-New Zealand's Southern Alps are white, pristine and ready to welcome international snow sport athletes to the 2018 Audi quattro Winter Games held in the alpine resorts of Queenstown and Wanaka.
+New Zealand's Southern Alps are white, pristine and ready to welcome international snow sport athletes to the 2019 Winter Games held in Queenstown, Wanaka and Naseby.

-The 2018 Winter Games will be the sixth edition and the first of a new schedule which sees this international snow sport event rolled out on an annual basis.
+The 2019 Winter Games will be the seventh edition and the second of a new schedule which sees this international snow sport event rolled out on an annual basis.

 The Games have become the highlight event of the southern hemisphere ski season calendar, offering world-class competition and high-energy spectator sports in one of New Zealand’s most popular adventure destinations.

-The Games attract many world-class athletes and this year's competitors will include gold medallists from the 2018 PyeongChang Winter Olympics held earlier this year.
-They will join leading Kiwi winter athletes in one of the most incredible backdrops in the world.
+The Games attract many world-class athletes who will join leading Kiwi winter athletes in one of the most incredible backdrops in the world.

 Kicking off in style

-The Games will officially begin the next day with the FIS Junior Freestyle Ski and Snowboard World Championships to be held at nearby Cardrona.
+The Games will officially begin the next day with the FIS Snowboard World Cup Big Air to be held at nearby Cardrona Alpine Resort.

 Big names come to compete in New Zealand

-Some of the world's best names are confirming their entries for the FIS World Cup Big Air, the FIS Junior Freestyle Ski and Snowboard World Championships which run as part of the Audi quattro Winter Games.
+Some of the world's best names are confirming their entries for the FIS Snowboard World Cup Big Air and the FIS Freeski World Cup Halfpipe which run as part of the Winter Games.
 World number ones, Olympic gold medalists and some Winter Games' favourites will hit the New Zealand slopes looking for glory.

 Give it a go